meilisearch/specifications/text/0034-telemetry-policies.md

 Following this issue and with the beginning of a product Team we asked yourselves what we wanted to do about telemetry. https://github.com/meilisearch/transplant/issues/141.

 ✅ We will keep telemetry enabled by default while leaving the option for users to disable it.
+See Impact on Documentation part.

 > Some new features will had telemetry data points to check the assumptions and measure objectives achievments.